This White Bean Caesar Salad Dressing is a healthier spin on the original without losing flavor.

 We all know beans are a great source of protein, fiber, iron, magnesium and many other nutrients.
-But did you know that, according to the Mayo Clinic, beans are packed with phytonutrients that may help prevent chronic diseases, such as cardiovascular disease and cancer?
+But did you know that beans are packed with phytonutrients that may help prevent chronic diseases, such as cardiovascular disease and cancer?
 That’s pretty remarkable.

-My recent trip to Napa was full of cooking and exploring an array of ways to use beans.
-We discussed how cooking with beans is more than just opening a can, heating them up and serving them as a side.
+Over the years I’ve enjoyed cooking and exploring an array of ways to use beans.
+Cooking with beans is more than just opening a can, heating them up and serving them as a side.
 Beans are an ingredient to be used creatively in sauces, salads, dips and as thickeners to name a few.

 I’d love to hear about any favorite bean recipes you may have.
 Are you a classic chili bean lover?
 Is there a tasty bean dip you can’t pass up?
 Please share – can’t wait to see hear from you!